icub-tech-iit/documentation/docs/wrists/wrist_mk2.md

   <sub>Wrist Mk2 and Elbow joints 2/2</sub>
 </p>

+!!! note

-> **Note:** rotation signs follow the right-hand rule according to the reference system in figure.
+    Rotation signs follow the right-hand rule according to the reference system in the figure.